isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/cpm-setup.md

 [ ![CPm Site tool](assets/cpm-site-tool-1024x484.png)](assets/cpm-site-tool.png)

 * [PRIVATE INVENTORY](../../../user-guide/planning/private-inventory.md) Target your private feeds for this placement
-* [OTHER FILTERS](../../../user-guide/planning/targeting/targeting-options.md) Layer on [Audience Segments,](../../../user-guide/planning/targeting/behavioral.md) Device Targeting, Topic Targeting or [Brand Safety](../../../user-guide/planning/brand-safety/pagesafe-proximic.md)Restrictions
+* [OTHER FILTERS](../../../user-guide/planning/targeting/targeting-options.md) Layer on [Audience Segments,](../../../user-guide/planning/targeting/behavioral.md) Device Targeting, Topic Targeting or [Brand Safety](../../../user-guide/planning/brand-safety/pagesafe-proximic.md) Restrictions
  * FORECAST: This is our estimation tool which projects how likely you are to fill your goal.

 [ ![2014-07-15_2039](assets/2014-07-15-2039.png)](assets/2014-07-15-2039.png)